Skip to content

 8)Epidaurus Little Theatre: The Epidaurus Little Theatre is situated in a neighbourhood named Nisi, close to the harbour of Palea Epidaurus.
 In addition to hosting theatrical productions, it served as the ancient city-theatre state and provided a venue for political and religious events.

-The restoration of this theatre, which was found in the early 1970s hidden beneath an olive grove, is still ongoing.
+The restoration of this theatre, found in the early 1970s hidden beneath an olive grove, is still ongoing.

-Its construction began in the fourth century B.C., and because it was first created to meet the demands of this little city-state, it was not very large.
+Its construction began in the fourth century B.C.
+Because it was first created to meet the demands of this little city-state, it was not very large.
 It could hold roughly 2,000 spectators and had 9 decks and 18 rows of seats.

 Inscriptions on some seats reveal that the theatre was constructed in parts and was dedicated to the deity Dionissos.
-Roman times saw a complete renovation of this theatre, with a semicircular orchestra and a new seating layout.
+It was completely renovated in Roman times, with a semicircular orchestra and a new seating layout.

-The little theatre in Epidaurus, nevertheless, is thought to have been in use for just seven centuries after it was built since Pausanias.
-A traveller who visited the region in the middle of the 2nd century BC, made no mention of it.
+Nevertheless, the little theatre in Epidaurus is thought to have been used for seven centuries after Pausanias built it.
+A traveller who visited the region in the middle of the 2nd century BC did not mention it.

 In front of the theatre’s orchestra is a restored, historic, two-story home.
-Roman times saw a complete renovation of this theatre, with a semicircular orchestra and a new seating layout.
+This theatre was completely renovated in Roman times, with a semicircular orchestra and a new seating layout.

-9)Epidaurus Sanctuary Of Asklepios: A holy healing location dedicated to Asklepios, the god of healing, the deity who could relieve people of their suffering and disease, was known as the Sanctuary of Asclepius, or Asklepieion, in Epidaurus.
+9)Epidaurus Sanctuary of Asklepios: In Epidaurus, a holy healing location dedicated to Asklepios, the god of healing and the deity who could relieve people of their suffering and disease, was known as the Sanctuary of Asclepius, or Asklepieion.

-He was once mortal, but due to his extraordinary healing abilities, people worshipped him as a deity.
+Although he was once mortal, people worshipped him as a deity due to his extraordinary healing abilities.
 According to legend, Asklepius discovered all of the treatments for illnesses, and death would no longer exist.

-Zeus murdered Asklepios with a bolt of lightning because he had upset the natural order of things.
-People would travel to an Asklepieion, the Asclepius temple, in the hopes of being healed.
+Zeus murdered Asklepios with a lightning bolt because he had upset the natural order of things.
+People would travel to an Asklepieion, the Asclepius temple, hoping to be healed.

-There were other similar sanctuaries dispersed across Greece, but the most well-known one, which attracted travellers from all over Greece as well as from other parts of the Mediterranean Sea, was at Epidaurus, the mythical birthplace of Asklepius.
+Similar sanctuaries were scattered across Greece, but the most well-known one, which attracted travellers from all over Greece and other parts of the Mediterranean Sea, was at Epidaurus, the mythical birthplace of Asklepius.

 People would spend the night in a sleeping room to determine the best course of therapy for them, and the god would appear to them in their dreams to instruct them on how to recover.

-The sanctuary also had a hotel with 160 rooms, a stadium, and thermal springs in addition to sleeping quarters.
-People constructed a theatre about 340 B.C. to entertain temple guests and honour the gods.
+The sanctuary also had a hotel with 160 rooms, a stadium, thermal springs, and sleeping quarters.
+In about 340 B.C., people constructed a theatre to entertain temple guests and honour the gods.

-Today known as the Theatre of Epidaurus, it is regarded as a marvel of architecture.
-This theatre was built by Polykleitos the Younger, and it is renowned for its excellent acoustics.
+Today, the Theatre of Epidaurus is regarded as a marvel of architecture.
+Polykleitos the Younger built it, and it is renowned for its excellent acoustics.

 The sanctuary was pillaged by pirates in 67 BC and by the Roman commander Sulla in 87 BC.
-The Archaeological Institute conducted excavations there in the 19th century, which uncovered the Asclepius temple as well as a few temples to Artemis and Apollo.
+The Archaeological Institute excavated it in the 19th century, uncovering the Asclepius temple and a few temples to Artemis and Apollo.

-The sanctuary and the nearby theatre together make up a well-known archaeological site today.
+The sanctuary and the nearby theatre make up a well-known archaeological site today.

 Summary

-The shrine of Asclepius at Epidaurus was a significant religious site in both ancient Greek and Roman civilizations because of its temperate environment and natural springs.
-The location is a UNESCO World Heritage Site and has the enormous Epidaurus theatre.
+The shrine of Asclepius at Epidaurus was a significant religious site in ancient Greek and Roman civilizations because of its temperate environment and natural springs.
+Today, the site is a UNESCO World Heritage Site with an enormous Epidaurus theatre.

 Leave a comment